- CBD Drug Test

 CBD Drug Test

 When a product has any ties to marijuana, it’s natural to receive questions like, “Will I fail a drug test if I use this product?”
-As a health professional it is important that, whichever CBD products you recommend, you definitively know the answer.
+As a health professional it is important that, whichever products you recommend, you definitively know the answer.
 With CBD CLINIC™ products, that answer is an emphatic ‘No!’

 Here’s what your patients need to know regarding cannabidiol (CBD), tetrahydrocannabinol (THC) and drugs testing…